jsware/jsware.github.io/_uml2/30-concepts.md

 *	**Annotation things** are the explanatory parts of UML models.
 These are the comments you may apply to describe, illuminate and remark about any element in a model.

-{% include pop src="/assets/images/uml2/things.drawio.svg" alt="UML Things" caption="Things of The UML" %}
+{% include figure popup=true image_path="/assets/images/uml2/things.drawio.svg" alt="UML Things" caption="Things of The UML" %}